benjaminvatterj/websitev2/content/work_in_progress/annuities_2/index.md

 ---
-title: "Who takes up incentives to delay retirement?
-Evidence form Chile"
+title: "Who Takes Up Incentives to Delay Retirement?
+Evidence from Chile"

 summary: "With [Gaston Illanes](https://sites.northwestern.edu/gil208/) and [Manisha Padi](https://www.law.berkeley.edu/our-faculty/faculty-profiles/manisha-padi/) \n\n Increasing the retirement age is being evaluated or implemented in many countries.
 What is the cost of delay for workers, and how can we compensate them for it?"